DTadele/DTadele.github.io/_projects/1_project.md

 <div class="caption">
    <span class="font-weight-bold">Figure 1.
 A complete genotype space of 16 cell lines containing all combinations of 4 driver genes in NSCLC.</span>
 </div>
-To this end, first we will establish 16 mutant lung cancer cell lines containing all combinations of 4 clinically relevant driver genes in lung cancer represented as a hypercube in <span class="font-weight-bold">Figure 1</span>.
+<p align="justify">To this end, first we will establish 16 mutant lung cancer cell lines containing all combinations of 4 clinically relevant driver genes in lung cancer represented as a hypercube in <span class="font-weight-bold">Figure 1</span>.
 Then we will measure fitness in a range of doses (seascapes) against a panel of approved standard chemotherapies for lung cancer.
-Then, to enable mapping from in-vitro EGT analyses to a fitness payoff matrix, the mathematical formulation designed by Kaznatcheev et al. will be implemented <span class="font-weight-bold">(Figure 2)</span>.
+Then, to enable mapping from in-vitro EGT analyses to a fitness payoff matrix, the mathematical formulation designed by Kaznatcheev et al. will be implemented <span class="font-weight-bold">(Figure 2)</span>.</p>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/Artem_1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}